asantaga/wiserHomeAssistantPlatform/README.md

 There are two primary branches for this integration, `master` and `dev` .
 Master will be the primary "production" branch and "dev" will be the branch used for development.
 Other branches will likely exist where we build code into and then merge into dev, which in turn gets merged into master when all is good and dandy.

 ## Change log

+- 3.3.1
+  - Bump api to v1.3.1
+  - Added is_passive attribute to climate entity

 - 3.3.1beta2
   - Bump api to v1.3.0